Installation and Security: Ensuring Your Rooftop Cargo Box Stays Put

 • Inspect Regularly: Even with a good system, check your mounting hardware before and after long drives.

-• Vibration can work things loose over time.
-I learned this the hard way after a rattling noise turned out to be a slightly loose bolt on my first trip to the Rockies. intrepidcampgear.com emphasizes this.
+Vibration can work things loose over time.
+A rattling noise on the highway often turns out to be a slightly loose bolt. intrepidcampgear.com emphasizes this.

 • Consider Extra Security: For added peace of mind, especially on long trips or in high-crime areas, think about adding extra locks or even an alarm system.
 Reddit has some creative ideas.